 Mining is legal in Taiwan but as we all know, requires vast amounts of energy and huge computing power.
 In many countries the cost is prohibitive but when Bitcoin prices rise, so too does mining activity generally.
 In Taiwan, there is no specific law that addresses cryptocurrency trading or mining.
 It’s likely that tax on gains for exchanging any mined currency would fall under standard income tax laws.

-Taiwan’s Financial services’ outlook on Bitcoin and crypto economy
+Taiwan’s financial outlook on Bitcoin and the crypto economy

 As with all the countries dealing with cryptocurrency – even those that have banned it – Taiwan is highly interested in the potential of blockchain technology.
-Ongoing discussion and assessment of new applications of cryptocurrency and blockchain technology such as DeFi (decentralised finance) and NFT (non-fungible tokens) is keeping the country from applying any firm decisions.
-The classification of DeFi activities and how it is to impact banking and investment services from a legal point of view is constantly under review.
-Decentralized finance (DeFi) as an alternative to the present financial monetary system may remain a topic for debate for some time.
+Ongoing discussion and assessment of new applications of cryptocurrency and blockchain technology such as Defi (decentralized finance) and NFT (non-fungible tokens) are keeping the country from applying any firm decisions.
+The classification of Defi activities and how it is to impact banking and investment services from a legal point of view is constantly under review.
+Decentralized finance (Defi) as an alternative to the present financial monetary system may remain a topic for debate for some time.